 Predictable monthly costs.
 This may seem like old news, but many companies don’t realize just how much they can save by moving their communications to the cloud.
 By hosting a phone system over the Internet, businesses are charged on an “as needed” basis, paying only for what they use.
 That makes cloud-based communication systems especially cost-effective for small businesses-eliminating the need to pay for the installation and maintenance of a traditional phone system.

 Scale up or down based on users.
 Anyone who has moved or expanded an on-site phone system knows just how difficult it can be.
 Whether a business is growing, moving or sizing down, the cloud provides the flexibility and scalability the business needs now and in the future.
-And with cloud-based systems, businesses can access and add new features without any new hardware requirements.
+And with cloud-based systems, businesses can access and add new features without any new hardware requirement.

 4. Vendor management